-I recently wrote a post here about the possibility of staying on one of two boutique canal boats with a choice of locations on London’s canals.
-I was intrigued as to what drew the owner to canal boats and why renovate them to rent out?
-It’s certainly a different place to stay, and as my post attested, very enjoyable.
+I recently wrote a post about luxury barge accommodation in London on London’s canals, specifically Little Venice.
+I was intrigued as to what drew the owner to restore canal boats – it’s certainly a different place to stay, and as my post showed, very enjoyable.

 I’ve always been fascinated by narrow boats and wanted to live on one and experience canal life.
 Specifically, I’ve always been fascinated by smalls spaces and wanted to design for small spaces such as caravans, sheds, aeroplanes.
 Also to update spaces that are really quite dated (Sam was a set designer in a previous life).